pb-tester-ccdle12/groups-jsong-pb-sf-072618/README.md

 Unlike fields, groups have only a single operation.
 In our case, Point Addition is our operation.
 We also have a few other properties like closure, invertibility, commutativity and associativity.
 Lastly, we need the identity.

 It turns out that we have all of these things with Point Addition.
-Let's look at each property
+Let's look at each property:

 #### Identity